What is ransomware

 - One local backup (for quick recoveries).

 - A second copy of the local backup in a local network or separate device.
-If you have SAN you could automate storage snapshots on the backup drives.
+You could automate storage snapshots on the backup drives if you have SAN.

 - A third copy of the backup in an offsite location – could be online storage.

-It is fair to say that any malware will not be able to access online storage without access keys and therefore this would be a fairly secure option.
-If you are paranoid you can send backups to the archive storage.
+It is fair to say that any malware cannot access online storage without access keys; therefore, this would be a reasonably secure option.
+If you are paranoid, you can automatically send backups to the archive storage using PowerShell.

 Test your backups

 Corrupted backups are no good.
-You have to make sure that the 3 copies of backups you have are valid and you can restore from it.
+You have to make sure that the 3 copies of backups you have are valid and that you can restore from them.
 Set up weekly or monthly automated restore testing across your entire environment.
 This is also possible with dbatools.

 How to recover from a disaster

 Having valid backups is the first step to success.
-The second step is having servers to restore these backups to.
+The second step has servers to restore these backups to.
 In cases where entire servers were affected and had to be rebuilt, provisioned or restored, this could take days or weeks.
-Often a secondary data centre is used for Disaster Recovery to speed up the recovery process.
+A secondary data centre is often used for Disaster Recovery to speed up the recovery process.
 It would serve the load until the primary data centre is back in operation.

 - You know how to rebuild a server and ideally have it automated.

-- Application team know how to restore all applications and that they talk to databases.
+- The application team knows how to restore all applications that connect to databases.